salesforce/tough-cookie/README.md

 .expiryDate([now=Date.now()])
 -----------------------------

-Computes the absolute unix-epoch milliseconds that this cookie expires (or a `Date` object in the case of `expiryDate()`).
-Note that in both cases `now` should be milliseconds.
+expiryTime() Computes the absolute unix-epoch milliseconds that this cookie expires. expiryDate() works similarly, except it returns a `Date` object.
+Note that in both cases the `now` parameter should be milliseconds.

 Max-Age takes precedence over Expires (as per the RFC).
 The `.created` attribute -- or, by default, the `now` paramter -- is used to offset the `.maxAge` attribute.